-- A form for filing complaints with the DHS Office for Civil Rights and Civil Liberties can be found at http://www.dhs.gov/file-civil-rights-complaint
+- File this form for complaints with the DHS Office for Civil Rights and Civil Liberties

-- A form for filing complaints with the TSA Office for Civil Rights and Liberty can be found at http://www.tsa.gov/contact-center/form/civil_rights_liberties
+- File this form for filing complaints with the TSA Office for Civil Rights and Liberty

 We encourage you to file complaints immediately after the incident (or as soon as you can), and provide as many details as possible, including: